 During the course, you will analyze a series of articles related to the course material.
 There will be approximately 11 articles.
-You must prepare a short summary for 6 of the 11 articles.
+You must prepare a short summary for 6 of the articles.
 I will give a number of questions to consider for each article.
-Students will be required to write a summary of the articles and answer the presented questions in paragraph form, including a second page of relevant graphs if needed.
+You will be required to write a summary of the articles and answer the presented questions in paragraph form, including a second page of relevant graphs if needed.
 The article analysis must be one page typed, double spaced, 12 point Times New Roman font with 1 inch margins to receive credit.
-The summaries will be credit/no credit and are due in class on the day we discuss the article.
+The summaries will be due in class on the day we discuss the article.
 I will not accept e-mailed articles as being present for the discussion is part of the assignment.
 I reserve the right to randomly call on those people who turned in articles to help answer questions to generate discussion.
 Finally, the analyses should not be of bulleted or numbered format (e.g., they should not be formatted as 1) answer to the question, 2) answer, etc.).
 The analyses should be free flowing, discussing relevant points and issues having to do with the questions and articles.
+Grading for the articles will be on a check, check-plus, check-minus (and zero) basis.
+If you choose to do more than 6 of the articles, your highest 6 article grades will be those that are used for determining your article analysis portion of your final grade.